 This past month has been quite taxing for me, both physically and mentally.

-From bureaucracy, depression, a little bit of anxiety with regards to the whole panorama, some personal regrets of my own, other personal life stuff (my asshole father for example), to the ever-growing hyperinflation and ongoing Venezuelan disaster, among other things, it’s all amounted to some pretty restless nights, with this past week being one of the worst when it comes with insomnia.
+From bureaucracy, depression, a little bit of anxiety with regards to the whole panorama, some personal regrets of my own, other personal life stuff, to the ever-growing hyperinflation and ongoing Venezuelan disaster, among other things, it’s all amounted to some pretty restless nights, with this past week being one of the worst when it comes with insomnia.

 I’ve always had trouble sleeping, it started in 2003 or so, but it’s always been there, and it’s been manageable for the most part, aside from that brief period during college when I was only getting two hours of sleep per day; but with all that’s happened over the past years—specially these past months, it just has grown out of control, and I’ve hard trouble dealing with it.